MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaAdminEdgeInternetExplorerModeSiteList.md

 Create a new browserSiteList object to support Internet Explorer mode.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgAdminEdgeInternetExplorerModeSiteList](/powershell/module/Microsoft.Graph.DeviceManagement/New-MgAdminEdgeInternetExplorerModeSiteList?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)